SusmithaGundu/Halyard/docs/commands.md

  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--environment`: The environment name for the account.
 Many accounts can share the same environment (e.g. dev, test, prod)
  * `--json-path`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See [https://cloud.google.com/compute/docs/access/service-accounts](https://cloud.google.com/compute/docs/access/service-accounts) for more information.
- * `--local-repository-directory`: (*Default*: `/var/tmp/clouddriver`) A local directory to be used to stage source files for Cloud Run deployments within Spinnaker's Clouddriver microservice.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: (*Required*) The Google Cloud Platform project this Spinnaker account will manage.
  * `--read-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to view this account's cloud resources.
  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
- * `--ssh-trust-unknown-hosts`: (*Default*: `false`) Enabling this flag will allow Spinnaker to connect with a remote git repository over SSH without verifying the server's IP address against a known_hosts file.
  * `--write-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to make changes to this account's cloud resources.